 Feedback from employees revealed a perception that the platform offered retail discounts only as other benefits were difficult to find.
 This formed a barrier for the largely male workforce as there was nothing new or different to encourage return visits.
 Accessing the benefits on smartphones and tablets was difficult, too, with many employees feeding back that it didn’t function correctly on their mobile devices.

-Causeway assembled a team who understood their brand and workforce to take the lead on the design and build of the new platform.
+Causeway assembled a team who understood its brand and workforce to take the lead on the design and build of the new platform.
 A modern style was defined and clear structure put in place to simplify navigation and accessibility.
-Emphasis was to be put on all of the great benefits to employees so a customer focussed approach was outlined with monthly promotions.
-SmartHub® opened up great possibilities for enhanced employer brand recognition so the new platform was given a strong visual identity.
+Emphasis was to be put on all of the great benefits to employees so a customer-focused approach was outlined with monthly promotions.
+The new platform opened up great possibilities for enhanced employer brand recognition so it was given a strong visual identity.
 Icons were designed to provide clear navigation and the tone, language, imagery, and style used perfectly reflect the Causeway brand, too.

 Mixed in with this is fresh and exciting content each month which aims to encourage frequent revisits and inspire employees to get involved with, or take an interest in, specific promotions.
-The previously lost wellness and CSR activities were fully integrated alongside the wide range of benefits with global information such as a ‘Love your Gut’ campaign, internal stories such as the charity fundraising and fitness Polar Challenge, news on previous successes, and opportunities to engage family members such as a children’s competition.
+The previously lost wellness and corporate social responsibility activities were fully integrated alongside the wide range of benefits with global information such as a "Love your Gut" campaign, internal stories such as the charity fundraising and fitness Polar Challenge, news on previous successes, and opportunities to engage family members such as a children’s competition.
 As employee feedback is important to Causeway, opportunities for this are included in the platform so that the offering can be continuously reviewed and improved.

 A teaser campaign was used to carefully time a high-impact re-launch and, combined with an ongoing promotional campaign, has ensured huge success for Causeway Lifestyle.
 Within just three days of the re-launch, 56% of employees had logged into the new site, rising to 97% during the first month.
 After six months, total spend was at £90,000, with an average saving of 9% over 800 orders, an amazing result for a small organisation.